joshuaboniface/rffmpeg/SETUP.md

       ```
       transcode1 $ sudo systemctl daemon-reload
-      transcode1 $ sudo systemctl start var-lib-jellyfin.mount
+      transcode1 $ sudo systemctl enable --now var-lib-jellyfin.mount
       ```

       Note that mount units are fairly "new" and can be a bit finicky, be sure to read the SystemD documentation if you get stuck!
 Generally for new users, I'd recommend the `/etc/fstab` method instead.

+    **NOTE:** Don't forget about `actimeo=1` here if you need it!

-1. Mount your media directories in the same location(s) as on the media server.
+1. Mount your media directories in the **same location(s)** as on the media server.
 If you exported them via NFS from your media server, use the process above only for those directories instead.

 ## Test the setup